stassev/RigNN-Mechanical-Linkage-Neural-Network/README.md

 At the end of the examples section you can see videos of linkages in 3D and 5D.
 The code to create those linkages resides in the N-dim folder.
 It is in NumPy and has not been converted to PyTorch yet, so no optimization is possible at this time in N-Dim beyond 2D.
 But since the code for N-Dim linkages is in NumPy, the conversion to PyTorch should be straightforward.

+## Note on incorporating RigNN in a neural net

+RigNN can be used a network in its own right, or can be used as a connected non-linear layer.
+Note that the parameters of the network (the strut lengths) should satisfy triangle inequalities.
+Since that's a constraint on the parameters that is in general hard to satisfy, one can modify the network in a way that would make the triangle inequalities automatically hold.

+Here is an example of how one may approach that.
+If two struts of lengths $l_1$ and $l_2$ are attached to two nodes a distance `s` apart, then the triangle inequalities are: $|l_1-l_2| < s$ and $l_1+l_2 > s$.
+If for example the second inequality is violated, then one can modify parameter $l_2\to l_2'$ using $l_2'= 2s-2l_1-l_2$, such that the new parameter satisfies the triangle inequality $l_1+l_2'>s$.

 ## Examples

 ### 1. Jansen's [Strandbeest](https://en.wikipedia.org/wiki/Jansen%27s_linkage)